Skip to main content

 Adding a Custom Field

-1. Click + Add Custom Field in the top right corner.
+1. Click Add Custom Field in the top right corner.
+A side panel opens.
+(Only Admins see this button.)

 2. Fill in the following:

-• Applies to -- select which entity type this field belongs to (Booking, Product, Experience, Staff, or Customer).
+• Applies to -- select which entity type this field belongs to (Booking, Booking participant, Product, Experience, Staff, or Customer).

 • Label -- the name of the field as it will appear on forms (e.g., "Special Requirements", "License Number").